Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 highest version counter.
 Left unchanged, or if the log continues to be constructed correctly, the key owner will observe that a new version of their key has been added without their permission the next time they perform monitoring.
-Alternatively, the service operator can add a parent node over the fake version with an incorrect version counter to attempt to conceal the existence of the fake entry.
+Alternatively, the service operator can add a parent over the fake version with an incorrect version counter to attempt to conceal the existence of the fake entry.
 However, the user that previously consumed the fake version of the key will detect this attempt at concealment the next time they